 - So much more!

 If you could be making an extra $900 plus per month, what would that mean for you and your family?
 Or perhaps the better question is, if you could increase your income that much without adding extra clients, why wouldn’t you do it?
+YOU can start a fitness blog to earn more money!

 If you have no clue where to start, don’t worry.
 As I mentioned above, I have an entire series of blog posts about blogging for fitness professionals in mind.
 (A course may even be in the works.)
+As far as blogging for beginners, I have you covered.

 - How to Start a Health, Food, or Fitness Blog – This is going to take you through getting a domain name and website set up.
 Video included.